10 things I’ve learned through stories of overcoming adversity

 For everyone I’ve talked to, this saying holds true.
 Don’t let your scars define where you’re going.
 You get to decide that for yourself.

-About the Author: I started Money with a Purpose to help people “keep it real” when it comes to their money and their lives.
+About the Author: I started Money with a Purpose to help people “keep it real” when it comes to their money, their lives and living like an entrepreneur.
 Financial success comes through planning.
 You must also align your plan with who you are and what you value.
 Doing this is THE key to making your money work for you.
 I write about personal finance, overcoming adversity, and lifestyle.